Extremely Rare Carved, Gilded, Faux-Rosewood-Grain Painted and Rosewood Sheraton Pedestal Desk, Attributed to Duncan

 Condition: Excellent: having an old repair to a break in one leg.
 The lids to the writing compartments and pen rest are replacements as is the leather writing surface.
 The case has been re-finished with shellac in the manner of the period.
 The pedestal base and legs retain their original undisturbed surface.

-This desk is drawn directly from a “Lady’s Writing Table” in plate 68 of Thomas Sheraton’s Cabinet Dictionary (London, 1803), yet other American examples of the form are unknown and this one may be unique.
+This desk is drawn directly from a “Lady’s Writing Table” in plate 68 of Thomas Sheraton’s Cabinet Dictionary (London, 1803), yet other American high-style examples of the form are unknown and this one may be unique.
+There are at least two known Shaker “Deaconess’s” desks, c.
+1840, in cherry and in butternut and maple, that are closely related in form and clearly derive from the same Sheraton design.

 It is clearly related in style and decoration to a group of rosewood and faux-rosewood painted pieces believed to have been made in the Phyfe shop.
 The acanthus-carved saber leg furnishes the most convincing connection to Phyfe.
 There are several examples with closely related carving published in Nancy McClelland’s Duncan Phyfe and the English Regency (New York, 1939), documented to owners including: Mr. Astor’s card table (pl.
 239), Mr. Foot’s card table (pl.
 259), and Charles Smedberg’s dining table (pl.
 282).
 The attribution of the card tables, and hence this table, is strengthened by a related trestle-base card table that came to the market in 1997 bearing the label of Duncan Phyfe.
 Additionally, a Pembroke table descending in the family of Eliza Phyfe Vail (1801-1890) and an other labeled card table have identical carved legs.

 Christie’s sale 8746, October 8, 1997, lot 86.